 This is what the medical profession calls "referred pain", where you feel the pain in a different part of the body from the area that actually has the problem.
 Your brain simply gets confused about where the pain is coming from, and you feel pain in a perfectly healthy area.

 This is when your dentist has to do some detective work.
 He has to figure out which tooth really IS causing the pain.
 Sometimes it can be very difficult.
 Unfortunately, this is also the time when the pain can be the worst.

-Now the dentist can check all the root canal symptoms, and talk with you about the options you have.
-If you really do have an irreversible pulpitis, your only options are to have the tooth taken out, or else try to save it with root canal treatment.
+Now the dentist can check all of your root canal symptoms, and talk with you about the options you have.
+If you really do have an irreversible pulpitis, your only options are to have the tooth taken out, or else try to save it with a Root Canal Procedure.